a-karma/Bogor_Workshop/DAY_3/Session3.md

 ggplot2 is a powerful data visualization library for the R programming language see here for more detials on ggplot2: https://r-statistics.co/Complete-Ggplot2-Tutorial-Part1-With-R-Code.html

-Lets make this an object called `pca_plot`

-Do the same thing again but specify an object name.
+We will do the same thing again but this time specifying an object name.
+Lets make this an object called `pca_plot`.
 ```sh
 pca_plot <- ggplot(data = evec_merge) +
   geom_point(aes(x = V2, y = V3, colour = region), size = 4)

 pca_plot
 ```
-Then you can see the plot by calling the object `pca_plot`
+Then you can see the plot by calling the object `pca_plot` on its own

 Now this your basic PCA plot.
 You could stop here - but there are many other options that we could add, and just adding a couple can make the figure much clearer for the reader.

 First lets add the percentage contribution to each axis, this gives an indication of how important each axis is to the genetic structure.
 ```sh
 pca_plot <- pca_plot + xlab(paste0("PC1 (", evec.pc1, "%)")) + ylab(paste0("PC2 (", evec.pc2, "%)"))